The Washington Little Capitals are pleased to announce the coaching staff for the 2014-15 hockey season.

-Tom Morrissey -Tom began his hockey career playing youth hockey in Upstate New York for the Skaneateles Youth Hockey program.
+Tom Morrissey - returns to coach the Washington Little Caps 2002 team.
+Tom began his hockey career playing youth hockey in Upstate New York for the Skaneateles Youth Hockey program.
 He played high school for Skaneateles helping lead the team to consecutive Sectional Championships and the New York State Division 1 Championship in 1983.
 After high school, he played for Elmira College.
 He was named team MVP for the 1986-87 season and as Captain during the 1987-88 season, helped lead the team to an ECAC Championship and NCAA Division III runner-up.
 Finished with college, Tom was asked to play in the Netherlands and spent the 1988-89 season playing and coaching two youth teams in the city of Leeuwarden.

 In 1996, Tom started coaching roller hockey for many seasons before getting back in to coaching ice hockey in 2008.
 He spent one season as Assistant Coach for the 2001 Ashburn Xtreme followed by two seasons as Head Coach for the 2002 Xtreme team.
 His teams have been highly successful.
 Tom coached the 2002 little Cap team in the 2013-14 season.
 His philosophy is simple: Play intelligent, disciplined, hardworking hockey as a team and you have an opportunity to be successful.